This feature is in

 NS1 –the DNS provider backing Netlify DNS– has a great series of articles on using DIG to test and troubleshoot your DNS configuration.

-You can transfer domains and DNS zones between your personal and Netlify team accounts at any time.
+You can transfer domains and DNS zones between your Netlify teams at any time.

 To transfer a domain from Netlify to a different registrar, you must wait 60 days after the registration to initiate the transfer as per ICANN regulations.

 Notice something is incorrect or outdated?